 A poorly implemented change management process could serve more as a gating factor and would only slow a business’ growth.
 Therefore, you should always look to improve your systems but, at the same time, you should also make sure to have a file integrity monitoring (FIM) software to secure your good changes and reject those that are malicious.

 So what else should a proactive change management software do for you and your business besides accept good changes and decline the others?
 For starters, you’ll want to find software that can detect a change and capture it at the exact moment it occurs.
 From there, some software can provide you with a detailed audit trail, collecting:

 In addition to collecting this extremely valuable information for your investigations, some software can include modes allowing you to completely prevent or instantly revert changes to critical systems.
 PCI software such as these is created to go a step further to detect and respond to unexpected changes so that your critical business functions remain available to employees, customers, and suppliers.

 When it comes time for the dreaded audit, your organization must be able to demonstrate compliance by producing an audit trail.
 These audit trails are often generated by data from an event log management software, including those that can go above and beyond the standard regulatory compliance software.

-For instance, software such as these allow you to integrate with other aggregate and management tools.
-By doing so, private and public companies and government agencies can more easily comply with strict standards and regulatory compliance mandates, such as: HIPAA, PCI, SOX.
+For instance, software such as these allows you to integrate with other aggregate and management tools.
+By doing so, private and public companies and government agencies can more easily comply with strict standards and regulatory compliance mandates, such as HIPAA, PCI, and SOX.